-For estimating lesion difficulty, the J-CTO (Multicenter CTO Registry in Japan) score was used12.
-Technical CTO-PCI success was defined as successful GW crossing and <50% residual stenosis with Thrombolysis In Myocardial Infarction flow grade 3.
-Major complications were hospital death, myocardial infarction, emergency PCI or coronary artery bypass grafting, cardiac tamponade requiring intensive treatment, and puncture-site bleeding requiring blood transfusion or surgical treatment.
-CC GW crossing success was defined as GW crossing through the CC from the retrograde side and reaching the CTO distal vessel segment.
-CC microcatheter (MC) crossing success was defined as MC crossing through the CC from the retrograde side and reaching the CTO distal vessel segment after GW crossing.
-CC perforation requiring treatment was defined as a CC treated with coiling or balloon haemostasis after CC perforation.
-ANGIOGRAPHIC DEFINITIONS
+For estimating lesion difficulty, the J-CTO (Multicenter CTO Registry in Japan) score was used.
+Technical CTO-PCI success was defined as successful GW crossing and <50% residual stenosis with thrombolysis in myocardial infarction flow grade 3.
+Major complications were hospital death, myocardial infarction, emergency PCI or coronary artery bypass grafting, cardiac tamponade requiring intensive treatment, and puncture site bleeding requiring blood transfusion or surgical treatment.
+CC GW crossing success was defined as GW crossing through CC from the retrograde side and reaching the CTO Disclaimer : As a public service to our readership, this article -- peer reviewed by the Editors of EuroIntervention - has been distal vessel segment.
+CC microcatheter (MC) crossing success was defined as MC crossing through CC from the retrograde side and reaching the CTO distal vessel segment after GW crossing.
+CC perforation requiring treatment was defined as CC treated with coiling or balloon hemostasis after CC perforation.